 Don’t make enemies with the people you will be living next to for most of your life.

 Protect your home or apartment from the Inside

 Most importantly when you aren’t there or you are sleeping, keep everything locked, don’t be led to believe that since you live in a relatively safe neighbourhood you won’t get robbed.

-Always stay safe, and be alert, and in doing so it will avoid you a lot of hassle.
+Always stay safe, and be alert, and in doing so it will avoid a lot of hassle.

 Change the locks when entering a new place

-If you are a proud owner of a new home, always keep in mind that the first thing to do is changing the locks, your previous owner might still have the keys, so always be on the safe side and change them!
+If you are a proud owner of a new home, always keep in mind that the first thing to do is change the locks, your previous owner might still have the keys, so always be on the safe side and change them!

 Keep the essentials and expensive items in a secure box or locations where it would be challenging even if someone manages to enter your house.